Frueber/MidiTapTempoPedal/README.md

 Also known as **TOMATO** (Tap or MIDI Automation Tempo Operator).

-A guitar pedal that supports physical tempo taps and MIDI Out/Thru accordingly.
+A control pedal that supports physical tempo taps and MIDI In messages to produce the standard 1/4" instrument cable signal as well as a MIDI Out/Thru message accordingly.
-The MIDI Tap Tempo Pedal can be any pedal-slingers on-beat bestie.
+TOMATO, the MIDI Tap Tempo Pedal, can be any pedal-slingers on-beat bestie.

 ---